-(I) On a system described in 5.2.1.2, examples (a) to (c) the measurement values are displayed in a separate software window.
-The means described in (c) guarantee that only the legally relevant programme part can read the measurement values.
-On a windows based operating system an additional technical means is taken to meet the requirement in 5.2.2: The window displaying the legally relevant data is generated and controlled by procedures in the legally relevant dynamically linkable library (see 5.2.1.2).
+(I) On a system described in the examples 5.2.1.2.a.a to 5.2.1.2.d the measurement values are displayed in a separate software window.
+The means described in 5.2.1.2.d guarantee that only the legally relevant program part can read the measurement values.
+On an operating system with a multiple windows user interface an additional technical means is taken to meet the requirement in 5.2.2: The window displaying the legally relevant data is generated and controlled by procedures in the legally relevant dynamically linkable library (see 5.2.1.2).
 During measurement these procedures check cyclically that the relevant window is still on top of all other windows that currently exist and bring it on top, if not.

 If increased protection against fraud is necessary (II), a printout as an indication alone may not be suitable.
-There should exist a device with increased securing means that is able to display the measurement values.
+There should exist a sub-assembly with increased securing means that is able to display the measurement values.

 The use of a universal computer is not appropriate as part of a measuring system if increased protection against fraud is necessary (II).
-Additional hardware components are necessary to quarantee a sufficient level of protection.
+Additional hardware components to the universal computer are necessary to guarantee a sufficient level of protection.